 Apply for AWS Cloud Credits for Research

-  CRC is offering in collaboration with Pitt IT and Amazon Web Services (AWS) a program to provide seed funding that would allow investigators to explore the application of AWS cloud computing to their research projects.
+CRC is partnering in collaboration with Pitt IT and Amazon Web Services (AWS) a program that offers up to $5,000 funding to allow investigators to explore the application of AWS cloud computing to their research projects.
 Postdocs and graduate students with endorsements from their supervisors and legitimate research projects that meet the specified criteria may also apply.

 Cloud computing offers great benefits for researchers – virtually unlimited resources, no queues, cutting-edge applications, no hardware to buy or manage and the freedom to compute from any device, anywhere.

 But researchers wanting to use cloud computing typically run up against barriers of funding, training, and support.
 In a joint effort to remove those barriers and help ease Pitt researchers seamlessly into the cloud ecosystem, Pitt Research, Pitt IT and AWS are partnering on a program that offers $5,000 funding for AWS cloud credits for appropriate research projects.
 AWS offers:

 - Consultation and technical support from domain experts

 - Secure collaborative data environments supporting compliance requirements

 - Engagement with other researchers leveraging AWS

 The Pitt/AWS program aims to create a sustainable relationship where researchers can build a robust cloud architecture for their own work that augments existing research workflows.

 “This new program represents an opportunity both for Pitt researchers and for AWS,” said Rob A. Rutenbar, Pitt senior vice chancellor for research.
 “Pitt researchers will have access to great new tools, while AWS expands academic research within their cloud ecosystem.
 Pitt Research is delighted that we could help make this possible together with Pitt IT, CRC and AWS.”